 I am drawn to and intrigued by cultural diversity, socioeconomic themes, history, design and architecture.
 As strong visual and symbolic sparks, these arenas ultimately inform my creative process and evolution.

-Photography’s malleability emboldens life by communicating ideas and stories across borders in accessible manners.
-I believe in it as an imperative and continually-evolving visual medium.
-Moreover, we live in societies that broadcast a rapid and unremitting profusion of stimuli—images, journalism, ideals, stereotypes, marketing and technology–inundating our waking lives and shaping our belief systems.
-Naturally, we may feel overwhelmed in this infinitely complex tangle of hyperbolic associations.
+Photography’s malleability emboldens life and communicates ideas and stories across borders in accessible manners.
+I believe in it as an imperative and ever-evolving visual medium.
+We live in societies that broadcast an unremitting profusion of stimuli—images, news, ideals, stereotypes, marketing and technology—which inundate our waking lives and shape our beliefs in real-time.

 Research is an indispensable tool in my work.
 I am grateful for a wellspring of inspiration from an often insatiable curiosity.
 I believe the decisive nexus between an evolving sensibility and a surrounding world-in-flux becomes the will to perpetually explore new terrains.
-Through writing and photography, my intent is to create work that reflects my personal beliefs and values in hopes of offering a positive, enlightening force.
+Through writing and photography, my intent is to make photographs that reflects my personal beliefs and values in hopes of offering a positive, enlightening force.